dozymoe/PyBuildTool/Readme.md

 as the sandbox.

-Install "scons" using `pip install --egg SCons`, and other requirements that each tool will needs, read their module file for more information.
+Install "scons" using `pip install --egg SCons`, and other requirements that each tool will need, read their module file for more information.

 **PyYAML** will also be needed to read the **SConsfile.yml**.